DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates Log
+### **2021/06/22 v0.592**
+ * NEW - elite donator tier and above can now set gang image and motto (You will be banned if you put inappropriate text, this is more serious than simple chat)
+ * NEW - `Supply Crate [Gang]` useage will result in less resource, but you can now use it in the gang headquater to gain more resource
+ * BUFF -  `Supply Crate [Gang]` drop rate has been increased, and now it will also drop when scavenging
+ * NEW - gangs now can "Occupy" the Shangri-la city by performing occupation AFK task in headquarter, the highest power gang will be shown in the city to all players (with image and motto if applicable)
+ * NEW - Added gang level leader board

 ### **2021/06/21 v0.592**
  * Fix sometimes mail doesnt update when app is inactive
  * Fix rare chance of skip gets stuck